sonrabakarim/barlkk/_posts/2010-10-10-managing-passwords-across-devices.md

 That's it!
 Those concerned about storing their passwords in a cloud can rest easy knowing the KeePass databases are stored encrypted using some of the [most secure][6] ciphers in existence.
 So unless you're protecting the kind of info that might one day end up on [WikiLeaks][5] or government email servers, you've got little to worry about in storing your KeePass data online.

 *One final thought...* Because you're using a master password don't assume the easiest way to get it will be over the wire.
-If you've ever been outdoors and typed your master password into your phone, it's quite possible you're already given away your secrets to the eye in the sky.
+If you've ever been outdoors and typed your master password into your phone, it's quite possible you've already given away your secrets to the eye in the sky.

  [1]: /running-android-on-htc-hd2-leo/
  [2]: http://keepass.info/